Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	## ACTION NAME: revokef

 	### INTENT
 	Burns a fungible token.
-This action is available for the token owner and author.
+This action is available for the token owner and creator.
 After executing, accounts balance and supply in stats table for this token will reduce by the specified quantity.

 	### Input parameters:
 	`from`     - account who revokes the token;
-	`author`   - account of fungible token author;
+	`creator`   - account of fungible token creator;
 	`quantity` - amount to revoke, example "1.00 WOOD";
 	`memo`     - memo for revokef action;